-Federal judge mulls order to stop sweep at Cal Anderson Park; city says houseless camp is a health and safety risk
+Federal judge considers order to stop tent removal at Cal Anderson Park; city says encampment is a health and safety risk

 Assistant City Attorney Ghazal Sharifi said the city has “significant safety and public health concerns” about the encampment, and told Jones that city Parks Department employees had been confronted and threatened while trying to do maintenance and, most recently, when trying to post notifications of Wednesday’s proposed sweep.

-Most recently, she said, barricades were being erected by campers and their allies.
+Most recently, she said, barricades were being erected by people living in the park and their allies.

-The city said that, with the court’s permission, the sweeps would be “imminent,” which concerned the judge given the weather and allegations made by Yeager that such sweeps usually resulted in the houseless losing what little they have.
+The city said that, with the court’s permission, the removal would be “imminent,” which concerned the judge, given the weather and allegations made by Yeager that such removals usually resulted in those who are homeless losing what little they have.

-Jones questioned the city’s attorneys about how difficult it was for the houseless to reclaim their personal property.
+Jones questioned the city’s attorneys about how difficult it was for the people who had been living in the park to reclaim their personal property.
 The lawsuit alleges that the property is taken and either destroyed or stored at a site that is more than a mile and a half from Capitol Hill.

 Sharifi assured the judge that photographs are taken and the items are stored in such a way that, if they can be described and identified, they can be retrieved.
 Pence, Yeager’s attorney, said those protocols may exist, but they are rarely followed and much of what is gathered is thrown away.

-Sharifi explained that some items are thrown away “if they are soiled, wet or contaminated,” a statement that prompted the judge to point out that it is Seattle in December, and that it was cold, getting dark and raining hard as the hearing progressed.
+Sharifi said that some items are thrown away “if they are soiled, wet or contaminated,” a statement that prompted the judge to point out that it is Seattle in December, and that it was cold, getting dark and raining hard as the hearing progressed.

 “Are you representing to me … that you use wet items here in the city of Seattle as the sole basis for destroying them?” he asked.